How To Teach A Dog To Stay In 6 Simple Steps?

 This training comes in handy in any situation when you want to prevent your dog from doing the unwanted.

-Creating a positive atmosphere for your dog and following the steps with patience and with a caring approach is necessary.
+Creating a positive atmosphere for your dog and following the steps with patience and with a caring approach are necessary.
 Also, it’s essential to understand what should be avoided during the training.

 To know how you can teach your dog to stay, let’s go through the guide!